michaelwiel/hacking_medphys_R_part2/db_R_tutorial.md

 We have achieved our goal to prevent duplicates but unfortunately there is no easy way to just add unique data with any of the functions of the packages `DBI` or `RSQLite`.
 To solve this problem we need a workaround.

 #### Adding only unique Data
-For details and source of the following approach see the forum thread "[RStudio Community - Creating and populating a SQLite database via R - How to ignore duplicate rows?](https://community.rstudio.com/t/creating-and-populating-a-sqlite-database-via-r-how-to-ignore-duplicate-rows/85470/3)".
+For details and the source of the following approach see the forum thread "[RStudio Community - Creating and populating a SQLite database via R - How to ignore duplicate rows?](https://community.rstudio.com/t/creating-and-populating-a-sqlite-database-via-r-how-to-ignore-duplicate-rows/85470/3)".

 For the work around we will use a second table called `stage` with the same structure as `staffdose` but without any constraints.
 The table `stage` will therefore accept any data even if it already exists in `staffdose`.
 First we will read in the new data into the intermediary table `stage` and can then transfer only the new data to the table `staffdose` with the SQL command `INSERT OR IGNORE INTO staffdose`: